How to reduce income tax in the UK using tax-efficient investments

 Is income tax revenue expected to rise in the UK?

 With the reduced additional rate income tax threshold in the UK, more taxpayers than ever are now expected to fall into the highest band of income tax.
+This means that not only do individuals need to be aware of the impact of their taxable income but also the available reliefs such as pension contributions and salary sacrifice options that can reduce taxable income.

 What are the current income tax rates and thresholds?